First Name: Phil

-This job sees him oversee the welfare, educational and holistic progression of the players from the Elite Development Squad, U18s and U9-U16 schoolboy programme and also assist the Academy Manager in the management commitments that occur within the Academy.
+This job sees him oversee the welfare, educational and holistic progression of the players from the Elite Development Squad, U18s and U9-U16 schoolboy programme.

 Prior to assuming his role in Kirkby, Phil spent six years as a lecturer in sport development and fitness at a further education college in Merseyside.